Almost 500 pilot whales stranded on Australian island state

 About a third of the first group had died by Monday evening, and an update on the death toll and condition of survivors was expected later Wednesday.

+Tasmania is the only part of Australia prone to mass strandings, although they occasionally occur on the Australian mainland.

+Australia’s largest mass stranding had been 320 pilot whales near the Western Australia state town of Dunsborough in 1996.

-Tasmania is the only part of Australia prone to mass strandings.
-It is the first involving more than 50 whales in Australia’s southernmost state since 2009.
+The latest stranding is the first involving more than 50 whales in Tasmania since 2009.

 “In Tasmania, this is the biggest (mass stranding) we’ve recorded,” Marine Conservation Program wildlife biologist Kris Carlyon said.